-Self-evaluation
+Self-Evaluation

 A simple way for children and teachers to improve communication is for children to look at and evaluate their own work.
 It is also useful for teachers to assess whether pupils understand the learning of the lesson.
 All pupils can self-evaluate by RAG rating their label.
-Teachers can use self-evaluation frames to support children in focussing on the aspects of their work they have done well or need further support in.
-Children in KS2 are expected to write a self-evaluation at the end of each piece of work.
-Using specific phrases can enable pupils to take part in their own improvement.
-Teachers will encourage pupils to use some of the following phrases:
+Teachers can use self-evaluation frames to support children in focusing on the aspects of their work they have done well or need further support in.
+Children in KS2 are expected to write a self-evaluation at the end of each piece of work, using the following phrase:

-- I made progress in...

-- I can now...
+''' "My new learning is..."

+"My better learning is..."

-- I am confident with... and can now...
+"I am confident with... and can now..."

-- I learnt...

-- I solved...bv...

-- I still don't understand...

-- I found...difficult because...
+"I would benefit from more learning on..."

+"I would like to practise..."

+"I found...difficult because..."

-- To improve it further I need to...
+"To improve it further I need to..." '''

-Written feedback
+Written Feedback

 Written feedback will only be used when the teacher determines that it is the most effective and relevant type of feedback for the subject/lesson/pupil or context.
 It will be the least frequently used form of feedback in most contexts.
-However, it is an expectation that 25% of a child's work across a subject or the curriculum will be provided with written feedback.
-This should be evident in the books.
+However, it recognised that teachers may need to provide written feedback for children when they, or a teaching assistant, have not been able to provide meaningful, verbal feedback in the lesson.

-Written feedback will model all aspects of our presentation/handwriting expectations When determined appropriate to use, written feedback will be a balance of the positive reinforcement of mastered skills and clear, current and actionable ideas to improve their work.
-All teachers will keep in mind a core set of goals when providing written feedback.
-The best outcomes can be achieved by focusing on the following important points:
+Written feedback will model all aspects of our presentation/handwriting expectations.

+When determined appropriate to use, written feedback will be a balance of the positive reinforcement of mastered skills and clear, current and actionable ideas to improve their work.
+All teachers will keep in mind a core set of goals when marking.
+The best outcomes can be achieved by focussing on the following important points:
-- The individual pupil's ability and next steps - Giving clear guidelines for improvement - Providing effective communication between pupils and teachers

-- Improving the self-belief and confidence of pupils - Celebrating success - Identifying pupils who require additional assistance - Work has a high focus on good presentation (see appendix 2)
+- The individual pupil's ability and next steps - · Giving clear guidelines for improvement - Providing effective communication between pupils and teachers - Improving the self-belief and confidence of pupils - Celebrating success - Identifying pupils who require additional assistance - Work has a high focus on good presentation (see appendix 2)